 Reader Review By: Shawn Dawson

 A note about my review style: This review is a bit different than others you might have seen, because I have a couple more categories than some other reviewers.
 I have seven categories, and three of them are weighted double.
-So four of them are worth up to 10 points, and three are worth up to 20, for a possible total of 100 points.
+So four of them are worth up to 10 points, and three are worth up to 20 (sculpt, articulation, and paint), for a possible total of 100 points.

-Click Here to see the House of M Gift Pack in the Database (with more photos)
+Click Here to see Venom in the Database

 WE NEED YOU!